dbeley/export-all-mastodon-toots/README.md

 Some scripts using the mastodon api.

-The scripts need a valid config file with your twitter API keys (get them at developer.twitter.com.) in a config.ini file (see config_sample.ini for an example).
+The scripts need a valid config file with your mastodon account information in a config.ini file (see config_sample.ini for an example).

 - export_all_toots.py : Exports all toots from one or several users in xlsx format.

 ## Requirements

 - pandas
+- openpyxl
+- mastodon-py

 ## Installation of the virtualenv with pipenv (recommended)